rscarson/blog/embedding_js_with_rustyscript.md

 ```

 ## A more comprehensive example

 But one ES module does not an ecosystem make.
 So let's try it again, but this time we will add more options to our runtime, and manage our errors a little better.

-This time we will embed this module into the executable directly.
-After all, it is a very small file we will always need - why take the extra overhead for the filesystem!
+Let's embed out TS module into the executable directly; after all, it is a very small file we will always need - why take the extra hit from filesystem overhead!

 ```rust
 use rustyscript::{module, StaticModule};